 Audit-Related Fees.
-Audit-Related Fees for 2014 and 2013 were for services rendered by the independent registered public accountants for examining and reporting on the Company's design and operating effectiveness of controls related to the Company's Application Service Provider hosting environment and management of changes to computer programs in accordance with AICPA Standards for Attestation Engagements (SSAE) No. 16, as amended (formerly Statement on Auditing Standards (SAS) No. 70, Service Organizations).
+Audit-Related Fees for 2015 were for services related to the due diligence of Healthland Holding Inc. and its affiliates prior to their acquisition by the Company on January 8, 2016.
+Audit-Related Fees for 2014 were for services rendered by the independent registered public accountants for examining and reporting on the Company's design and operating effectiveness of controls related to the Company's Application Service Provider hosting environment and management of changes to computer programs in accordance with AICPA Standards for Attestation Engagements (SSAE) No. 16, as amended (formerly Statement on Auditing Standards (SAS) No. 70, Service Organizations).
 All audit-related services were pre-approved by the Company's Audit Committee.